 Content-Knowledge and Skills.
 Subject specific pedagogy Resources and support Succinctly summarise the subject content and skills that students will study.
 Students will learn skills in isolation, then transfer these skills into competitive situations.
 1. Invasion games.
-Passing, shooting, traveling with ball, defending, attacking, rules, tactics 2.
-Net games.
+Passing, shooting, traveling with ball, defending, attacking, rules, tactics.
+Sport Education - leadership roles, planning and delivering of training sessions.
+2. Net games.
 Serve, shots, movement, spin, rules, tactic 3.
 Striking and fielding.
 Batting, fielding, bowling.
-4. Creative movement.
 Describe the subject-specific pedagogical approaches that are used.
 Demonstration of skills broken down to show success criteria, chunking/scaffolding.
 Peer coaching.
 Modelling - of skills and of feedback.
 Differentiated tasks/drills - students select appropriate one for them, with guidance from teacher.
 How is the curriculum resourced to make sure it is personalised to the needs of learners?
 Scaffolding the skills/ rules.
 For example in Long jump, starting with a standing jump, gradually adding a small run leading to a full run up.
 Each skill has different levels of challenge.
 For example in cricket, batting, hitting the ball from a cone, having the ball dropped, ball bowled using an under arm throw, to the ball being bowled over arm.
 Equipment differentiated.
 For example in tennis LPA students using balls that do not bounce as high.
-Adaption of rules in competitive situations to meet the needs of the individual students.
-For example in hockey